A community nurtured by curiosity and creativity that drives lifelong learning and scholarship

 Great university libraries influence our lives and impact our future.
 In a diverse urban city, like Houston, every person's potential can be elevated simply by having a leading public university library embedded in the community.

-Our philanthropic initiatives under the new Strategic Plan
+Our philanthropic initiatives under our Strategic Priorities:

 Transform UH Library Spaces to Reflect Evolving Modes of Learning & Scholarship

-- Enhanced Learning & Study Spaces
+- Enhanced Learning & Study Spaces (PDF)

 - Special Collections Exhibits